Reviews You Can Rely On

 This section has the biggest impact on each product's final score and ranking, accounting for 50% of each cordless blower's score.
 To test this, we measured two common data points in blowers - airflow and air velocity.
 Both were measured with a specialized anemometer and pitot tube attachment.
 Airflow, measured in cubic feet per minute (CFM), is the volume of air being pushed out and is an important indicator of performance.
 Air velocity is just as important - that is, the speed at which the air can be pushed away, and it is measured in miles per hour (mph).
 While raw data is nice, real-world performance is what matters, so we also used each blower to clear the same area with similar amounts of debris.
 We noted how close the nozzle had to get to move the debris and the length of time it took to clean a set area with every model.

-During our power measurement tests, we measured both airflow and air velocity in a few different ways, in order to account for variances during measurement.
-We assessed each model's power at both the highest standard setting and turbo mode, if available.
-Readings were taken with a pitot tube at both five inches and 30 inches away from the nozzle.
+During our power measurement tests, we measured both airflow and air velocity several different ways, in order to account for variances during measurement.
+We assessed each model's power at both the highest standard setting and turbo setting, if available.
+Readings were taken with a pitot tube at both five inches and 30 inches away from the nozzle for both airflow and air speed.

 The Ego Power+ 765 CFM is certainly powerful, and if you want to clear heavy or wet debris, this model may be a top choice.
 However, we feel that for a handheld blower, there may just be such a thing as too much power.
-On turbo mode, the Ego 765 tends to nose dive, making it difficult to hold the blower at an optimum angle and position for extended periods of time.
+Although this model put up the highest air flow we measured for 5" at 940 CFM, it dropped to a flow of 388 CFM at 30", leading us to wonder if the 5 Ah battery might be unnecessary power and weight for this category of power tool.

 leaf blower - this ego has really high power capabilities, but its high weight...